-Based in Melbourne, Australia since 2010.
-Taranto co-curated a large art event called 28 Beasts at an empty residential property in Brunswick East in 2018.
-He exhibited with the Moreland Public Arts Festival (2015, 2017), The Town Hall Gallery Hawthorn (2016), Frankston Art Centre (2016), c3 Contemporary Artspace (2016), Counihan Gallery (2013 – 2017), Craft Victoria (2014), Seventh (2013) and BUS Projects (2011).
-He was shortlisted for a $750K major public sculpture commission in 2014 and had temporary public sculpture in the Docklands precinct in 2009 and 2010.
-In 2013, 2014 and 2016, Taranto exhibited moving image work in the Gertrude Street Projection Festival.
-He has completed artist residencies in Majorca, Spain (2012), Suva, Fiji (2015), East Coburg, Vic (2016), Zanzibar, Africa (2017) and Xiamen, China (2018).
+Based in Naarm/Melbourne, in so-called Australia since 2008, Taranto most recently worked with students and teachers at Staughton College, Melton on an art and activism project (2020/2021).
+In 2019 he co-curated a large art event called 28 Beasts with Jake Treacy at an empty residential property in Brunswick East.
+He has exhibited with the Moreland Public Arts Festival (2015, 2017), The Town Hall Gallery Hawthorn (2016), Frankston Art Centre (2016), c3 Contemporary Artspace (2016), Counihan Gallery (2013 – 2017), Craft Victoria (2014), Seventh (2013) and BUS Projects (2011).
+In 2014, he was shortlisted for a $750K major public sculpture commission and had temporary public sculpture in the Docklands area in both 2009 and 2010.
+In 2013, 2014, and 2016, Taranto exhibited moving image projections in the Gertrude Street Projection Festival.
+He has completed artist residencies in Majorca, Spain (2012), Suva, Fiji (2015), East Coburg, Vic (2016), Zanzibar, Africa (2017), and Xiamen, China (2018).
 Taranto graduated from The Victorian College of the Arts in 2010 with a Bachelor of Fine Arts.

 Download artist cv here